PIONEER VALLEY MONTESSORI HANDBOOK 2017 - 2018 This is the most current PVMS handbook. The handbook is reviewed and changed annually as needed.

 The school depends on your prompt payment of tuition for its efficient, economic functioning.
 Tuition payments are made to the FACTS Tuition Management Company and are due and payable according to the payment schedule you selected; yearly, quarterly or monthly.
 All accounts ten days past due will be assessed a $25.00 late fee per child per month.
 After school bills will be paid to PVMS on a monthly basis, if not a part of FACTS payments.
 All returned checks will be subject to a $25.00 service charge.
 Registration deposits, fees and paid tuition are non-refundable.
 A student whose account is 30 days in arrears may not be permitted to attend school until the account is paid in full.

-The staff of the Children’s House classes will greet children at the cars in the driveway and assist them to their classrooms.
-Teachers will begin bringing children into the school at 8:15 a.m. and continue until 8:35 a.m.
-Toddlers arrive at 8 a.m. for the full day program, and 8:30 for the half-day program.
-Parents will park and bring their child to the classroom.
+Arrival Assistant Teachers will greet children at the cars in the driveway and assist them to their classrooms.
+Teachers will begin bringing children into the school at 8:15 a.m. and continue until 8:30 a.m.
+Toddlers arrive at 8:15 a.m. for the full day and half-day program.
+Toddler parents will park on the Toddler classroom side of the building and bring their child to the classroom door and knock.
 Upper Elementary students are expected to arrive by 8:30.
-We urge all parents to arrive between these times, as late arrivals cause disruption for the children.
+We urge all parents to arrive on time, as late arrivals cause disruption for the children.
 If a late arrival is unavoidable, please come to the office and we will escort you and your child to unlock an appropriate entry door.
 For security purposes, all doors to the school are kept locked at all times.
 For entry during school hours, please come up the ramp and ring the doorbell and someone will let you into the office/reception area.
-Please leave the school by the front door and sign out so the office can know who is in the building at all times.
+Please leave the school by the front door and sign out so the office knows who is in the building at all times.